mdbootstrap/bootstrap-fluent-design/README.md

 **Free for personal and commercial use**
 Our license is user friendly.
 Feel free to use Fluent Kit for both private as well as commercial projects.

+A big **thank you to all our users** who are working with us to improve the software.
+We wouldn't be where we are without you.

 # Live Preview

-[Main demo](https://mdbgo.io/marta-szymanska/mdb5-demo-free-fluent/free/components/full-demo.html) - check the functionality of all components
+[Main demo](https://mdbgo.io/marta-szymanska/mdb5-demo-free-fluent/free/components/full-demo.html) - check visual guide of components in the newest Bootstrap 5 and Fluent Design

 # Cards

-<p></p>
+<p>Card is a responsive content container with an extensible option for headers, footers, images, and a wide variety of content.</p>

 <a href="https://mdbootstrap.com/docs/standard/components/cards/" alt="Fluent Design Bootstrap 5" rel="dofollow">
   <p align="center">